The Appropriate Use of Digital Identity

 Biometric Technology, Elections, and Privacy

 Investigating Privacy Implications of Biometric Voter Registration and Identification in Kenya’s 2017 Election Process.
-(A project with the goal to re-conceptualize security and economic empowerment in a modern society).
+(A project with the goal to re-conceptualize security and economic empowerment in modern society).
 This project is in collaboration with Privacy International.

 Legal, Policy and Technical Forms of Information Controls